-The course consists of weekly three-hour lecture/laboratory.
+The course consists of weekly three-hour laboratory classes.
 There will also be open lab hours that will allow you to work on your designs and prototypes.
 These will be announced in class and via Moodle.

-Lectures Day Time Location
+Laboratory Day Time Location

-All weeks Tuesday 2pm - 5pm ElecEng 101-102-125
+All weeks Tuesday 2pm - 5pm ElecEng G13, G14, 214

 Open Labs TBA TBA TBA

-Advice will be sort for the most suitable day and time for the open labs.
+Advice will be obtained for the most suitable day and time for the open labs.